How Do I Pair the 2GIG SP2 with the 2GIG GC3e?

 - Equipment Code: Select 1074 - 2GIG SP2 Touchscreen

 - Device ID: Press the blue Pair button.
 The 2GIG GC3e will then begin listening for a keypad.
 Then switch over to the SP2 Keypad.
-Click the Pair option on its default screen.
+Click the Blue Checkbox option in the lower right of the Pairing Key screen.
 As long as the GC3e and SP2 are on the same WIFI network and within signal range, the pairing process should complete successfully.
 This may take a few moments, so just be patient.
-A Pairing Key and Serial Number may appear on the SP2, but you do not need this information.
+You will see a message "Keypad Successfully Paired", press "OK".
+You will likely see a message "System Unavailable Please check master panel".
+This is normal and is coming up because the panel is still in programming mode and is not communicating with the SP2.
 No further action is needed on the SP2 at this time.
 When you go back to the GC3e, do not press the "Pair New" button.
 Rather, just continue configuring the other keypad settings.

 - Smart Areas Assignment: This setting determines which Smart Area Partition the SP2 is able to control.
 The SP2 can only arm and disarm the partition that it is assigned to, so make sure to choose this setting carefully depending on how you want to use the keypad.
 The SP2 can only be assigned to one (1) partition.
 This setting also determines which partition will display trouble conditions that directly affect the SP2 Keypad.
 Some examples could be keypad AC power loss or the back cover of the keypad being opened.